 Notes: Outcome: Choosing the respective candidate to receive the vaccine.
-Coefficients are Odd’s ratios based on conditional logit estimations ( with standard errors clustered at the individual level.
-Estimations were conducted with all four attributes, but only the results for the country of residence attribute is shown here.
-Columns 2-14 represent the exact coefficients shown in Figure 1 in the main body of the paper.
+Coefficients are odds ratios based on conditional logit estimations (respondent-level fixed effects) with standard errors clustered at the respondent level.
+Estimations were conducted with all four attributes, but only the results for the country of residence attribute are shown here.
+Columns 2-13 represent the exact coefficients shown in Figure 1 in the main body of the paper.
 Results to be interpreted relative to the indicated reference category, i.e. in the case of country of residence, relative to the preference for the vaccine being given to a person living in the country of the survey respondent answering the question.
 95% confidence intervals in brackets. ∗ p < 0.05, ∗∗ p < 0.01, ∗∗∗ p < 0.001.

 Supplementary File 1c – Country of residence attribute: Heterogeneity by respondent’s characteristics